schani/SimpLang/ASSIGNMENTS.md

 To run the function all you should have to do is to make an environment that contains bindings for all the arguments, and then evaluate the body with that environment.

+If you want your interpreter to also run function-less expressions, like all the examples before assignment 1.11, you could do it by parsing an `expr` if no function arguments are given on the command line.

 ## Assignment 1.13